Behind the Scenes of the Madison Fox Series

 Home Sweet Home

 Madison’s apartment was my apartment.
 Have you ever lived on the third floor?
 The people who rent you that apartment will tell you it’s only a pain on the days you move in and out.
 They’re wrong.
-Aside from not having someone tromping around on your ceiling, those two flights of stairs are a pain every time you bring home groceries.
-Or, say, sprain your ankle, as I did.
+Those two flights of stairs are a pain every time you bring home groceries.
+Or take your bicycle out for a ride.
+Or, say, when you sprain your ankle, as I did.

 Fortunately, Madison hasn’t experienced the ankle problem, but she did lug a car-full of plants up to this apartment, for which I felt extreme sympathy for her.